NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 **November 1st, 2017...What we did today**

 - Talked more about project stuff (due: Nov 3).
 Here is the link to the 538's GitHub site: https://github.com/fivethirtyeight/data
-- Talked about upcomming exam (Nov 8).
-Here is [the practice exam](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/notebooks/bootcamp_exam_practice.ipynb):
+- Talked about upcoming exam (Nov 8).
+Here is [the practice exam.](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/notebooks/bootcamp_exam_practice.ipynb)
 - Finished up the advanced Matplotlib notebook.
 Made some really cool charts.
 - Learned the value of a log-log transformation.
 Also learned about the very powerful `groupby` feature in Pandas.